Do you think the liquidity of a company’s shares can impact your investment returns?

 We also included it in our best investment strategy

-In the screener we called it Liquidity (Q.i) and it is calculated as follows:
+In the screener we called the ratio Liquidity (Q.i) and it is calculated as follows:

 Liquidity (Q.i) = Adjusted Profits / Yearly trading value

-A high value thus means low turnover and thus a larger chance of the company’s shares being mis-priced.
+A high Liquidity (Q.i) value thus means low yearly trading value, and a larger chance of the company’s shares outperforming the market.

 How to find low liquidity companies